stepanenko/devops-info/README.md

-## Angular 9 Students List Mini App
+## Angular Students List Mini App

-> Lock files were deleted for security reasons
+Last updated all on 11.10.2020